Hyundai Ioniq Electric Car EV charging guide

 The Ioniq is equipped with a single Type 2 Mennekes CCS2 charger port.
-The Type 2 Mennekes connector is what’s typically used at home and at destination chargers.
+The Type 2 Mennekes connector is what’s typically used to charge your ev at home and also in public at destination chargers.
 Please note that Hyundai only supplies a slow portable charger with the car, which is fine for charging up overnight, but not so great for top ups in between trips.

 Plug Standard: Type 2 / Mennekes